Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 The Liberty Flames (3-0) are 6-point favorites heading into their matchup on Friday, September 24, 2021 against the Syracuse Orange (2-1).
-The game has an over/under of 52.5 points.
+The point total for the outing is set at 52.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.